Cindy and Barrett with RV in Montrose

 This will vary depending on how often you move.

-For us, we tow a 35-foot long 12,000 lb fifth wheel.
+For us, we were towing a 35-foot long 12,000-lb fifth wheel.
 Also, our mileage improved when we switched to the new Ford truck in August 2020.

 2019: $5,477.60